object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 this stage: dependencies.
 If you write a package and the modules in that package themselves import other packages, then a user will need those packages to be installed in their Python environment, or your package will not work.
-If those packages form part of the Python :ref:`Standard Library <library-index>` then you need do nothing at all since they will automatically be available.
-However, if your package depends on other packages that need to be installed from PyPI then steps need to be taken to ensure that your users will have the correct packages installed.
+If your package depends on other packages that need to be installed from PyPI then steps need to be taken to ensure that your users will have the correct packages installed.
 The `install_requires` keyword argument to :func:`setuptools.setup` takes a list of Pip package names.
-Pip will install any of these packages that are not already available before installing the package itself. :numref:`dependency-setup-py` illustrates this by adding a dependency on :mod:`numpy`.
+Pip will install any of these packages that are not already available before installing the package itself.
+:numref:`dependency-setup-py` illustrates this by adding a dependency on :mod:`numpy`.

 .. _dependency-setup-py: